 If this Unquestion meets one you have carried quietly, this is the place to say it out loud, so we can see the clarity we already hold together.

 The more we Unquestion, the more clarity we gain.
-And the more we Unquestion now, the less future generations will have to.
+The more we Unquestion now, the less future generations will have to.

 We are not lost.